SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

         )
 ```

-RO-Crates are an existing mechanism for achieving this structure, in which the metadata entities refer to (typically) Schema.org types and properties, and the file locations refer to either local paths *within* the packaged crate, or URIs outside the crate (i.e. on the web).
+RO-Crates are an existing mechanism for achieving this structure, in which the metadata entities refer to (typically) Schema.org types and properties, and the file locations refer to either local paths *within* the packaged crate, or Uniform Resource Identifiers (URIs) outside the crate (i.e. on the web).
 Our BioHackathon project's tracks therefore focussed on determining how to adopt existing RO-Crate standards for our use.

 # Results